 3. Excess Water

 Homeowners with septic tanks on their property know that it is essential to monitor the amount of water going into the system.
 If too much water gets into the tank, it can overwhelm the system and cause solids to start flowing out of the tank and into your home.
 This can be a significant problem, leading to clogged drains and a foul odor in your home.
-Contact Express Septic Pumping, Nampa, ID, immediately if you suspect your septic tank is overflowing.
+Contact Express Septic & Drain Cleaning, Nampa, ID, immediately if you suspect your septic tank is overflowing.
 We will be able to pump out the excess water and make sure that your septic system is working correctly.

 4. Tree Roots